 Pharmacy Technician is a nine-month certificate program designed to prepare students to enter the pharmacy field as trained technicians with certification from the Pharmacy Technician Certification Board.
-This new program has been approved for implementation, but full details were unavailable at the time of publication of this catalog.
-For further information, contact the Admissions Office or the Math-Science Division.
+Professional courses in the program are taught during the day at the Roane County campus.
+Included in the program are directed practices at both community and institutional pharmacy practice sites.